Deceased (band)

-Deceased (often stylized as DECEASED...) is an American extreme metal band from Virginia.
+Deceased (often stylized as DECEASED...) is an American death/thrash metal band from Virginia.
 In 1990 they were the first band to sign with Relapse Records, and released four albums and a number of EPs before parting ways with the label in 2003.
 Their sound centers around themes of horror, with lyrics barked and sometimes narrated by vocalist and founder King Fowley.